andreglock/memory-game-express-react/README.md

 # Memory Game App

+This project is the first application I deployed that has both a back and a frontend.
+It will also be the final project for [CS50x](https://cs50.harvard.edu/x/) an amazing course from Harvard University with professor David J. Malan and a great staff.

 This is a memory game that uses an Express server and a React frontend.

 Here is a link for a video demonstration: <URL HERE>

 ## How it works